ALgosZen/PackagingAWSLambda/README.md

 ### test the HTTP GET (make sure to replace id with the API ID)
 ```
 - curl "https://<id>.execute-api.us-west-1.amazonaws.com/dev/hello?Name=Vito%20Croleone"
+note: %20 represents a space in URL - as space is assigned number 32 which is 20 in hexadecimal
 ```
-- %20 represents a space in URL - as space is assigned number 32 which is 20 in hexadecimal

 ### test the POST method (using curl or postman) -
 ### (make sure to replace id with the API ID)